-HETI was established under the Health Services Act 1997 as a Chief Executive Governed Statutory Health Corporation.
+HETI was established under the Health Services Act 1997 as a Chief Executive Governed Statutory Health Corporation - Health Services (Health Education and Training Institute) order 2012.
 In lieu of a board the Chief Executive operates under Sections 52B, 52C and 52E of the Act.

-The Chief Executive has equivalent authority to a Board and answers to the NSW Health Secretary who reports to the Premier of NSW Government.
+The Chief Executive has equivalent authority to a Board and answers to the NSW Health Secretary who reports to the NSW Health Minister.

 The role and function of NSW Health organisations are principally set out in two Acts, the Health Administration Act 1982 and the Health Services Act 1997.
 This is complemented by a corporate governance framework which distributes authority and accountability through the public health system.

-Under Section 52, the Chief Executive can establish committees to assist in managing and delivering on any HETI function.
-In relation to governance the following committees have been established to assist the Chief Executive:
+The Chief Executive can establish committees to assist in managing and delivering on any HETI function.
+In relation to governance the following committees have been established to advice and support the Chief Executive:

 - The HETI Executive meeting